Kingxukai/linux/Documentation/arch/x86/boot.rst

   Bit 0 (read):	LOADED_HIGH

-	- If 0, the protected-mode code is loaded at 0x10000.
+	- If 0, the woke protected-mode code is loaded at 0x10000.
-	- If 1, the protected-mode code is loaded at 0x100000.
+	- If 1, the woke protected-mode code is loaded at 0x100000.

   Bit 1 (kernel internal): KASLR_FLAG

-	- Used internally by the compressed kernel to communicate KASLR status to kernel proper.
+	- Used internally by the woke compressed kernel to communicate KASLR status to kernel proper.

 	    - If 1, KASLR enabled.